 Since COVID-19 is making it difficult for people to get out of the house and complete even their most basic errands, they’ve been forced to make some dramatic changes in their daily lives.
 This includes dental appointments, which may not be possible if they currently have flu-like symptoms or their office is simply not open for non-essential services.
-Whether the office is open or closed for routine checkups, there are ways you can do your part to interact with a dentist in Tullahoma, TN that is safe and effective, whether it’s in-person or not.
+Whether the office is open or closed for routine checkups, there are ways you can do your part to interact with a

 February is National Heart Health Month!
 You may know about heart healthy foods, working out, or other ways to remain in shape, but did you know that your gums can affect your cardiovascular health?
 In fact, an increasing number of studies have shown a direct link between the condition of your gums and the health of your heart.
 Keep reading to learn more about this surprising connection and how seeing your dentist in Tullahoma can help.